kghosh-me/GBN_Stakeholders/pages/PBN__StakeholderSubgroup_28.md

 ## NOA

+### Overview

+The behaviors of education-related entities in green cities are driven by their needs, opportunities, and capabilities.
+Their needs for a clean and healthy environment, energy efficiency, and resource conservation motivate them to prioritize sustainability in their educational facilities.
+They are driven by the opportunity to utilize sustainable infrastructure, resource-efficient practices, and innovative learning spaces provided by green cities.
+These opportunities enable them to create a conducive environment that aligns with their values.
+Additionally, they have the capability to provide sustainable infrastructure, ensure accessibility for all, create green spaces, and facilitate sustainable transportation.
+They also have the psychological ability to foster environmental awareness, integrate sustainability into the curriculum, collaborate with stakeholders, and build resilience.
+These capabilities empower education-related entities to contribute to the development of sustainable and healthy educational environments, promoting sustainability and environmental stewardship in green cities and GBNs.

 ### Needs

-nIn the context of green cities or green building neighborhoods, education-related entities may have the following needs or motivations:
+In the context of green cities or green building neighborhoods, education-related entities may have the following needs or motivations:

 1. Automatic Needs:
    - Health and Safety: Education-related entities may have a need for a clean and healthy environment that promotes the well-being and safety of students, teachers, staff, and visitors.
 This includes access to clean air, adequate lighting, comfortable temperatures, and well-maintained facilities.